bugfloyd/video-action-recognizer/README.md

 ### Create First Admin User

-In ordet to send requests to the deployed serverless RESTful API, you need to create the first admin user in AWS Cognito:
+In order to send requests to the deployed serverless RESTful API, you need to create the first admin user in AWS Cognito:

 ```bash
 cd rest-backend